balazsbarniy/batleships/README.md

 ![random ships created](pictures/Untitled.jpg)

-5. our ships is a  lists of list.
+5. Our ships is a  lists of list.
-6. The shot will be added to the list of misses if it hasn't hit any of the ships.
+   The shot will be added to the list of misses if it hasn't hit any of the ships.

+6. Tactics added to the game. (followed by youtube totorials : (https://www.youtube.com/watch?v=LbALFZoRrw8) )